aisingapore/TagUI/README.md

 and|&&
 or|&#124;&#124;

-Tip - when describing equal conditions, you can use both equal or equals
+Tip - when describing equal conditions, you can use either equal or equals

 ### REPOSITORIES
 - Repositories help to make objects or steps reusable and improve readability